Search This Blog

 "In the tape, my father expresses what the doctors had hoped to do: have him out of the hospital the Monday after Thanksgiving.
 Sadly that was not to be, as he was still in the hospital the "Monday after Thanksgiving" and declining quickly: dying that week after Thanksgiving instead," which was on November 30, 1995.

 Tuesday, November 29, 2016

-Tuesday's Truths Week Twenty: My fauna, flora, and insect themed postcards have been selling at M&M!
+Tuesday's Truths Week Nineteen: My fauna, flora, and insect themed postcards have been selling at M&M!

 It's time for another Tuesday Truth!
 Nineteen days ago, here on Blogger, I made an announcement that Steve Mohr, the sole proprietor of More & More Antiques (an exquisite shop on the UWS in NYC), had made the decision to sell my fauna-flora-insect-themed postcards.
 In that announcement, I stated that "...
 Steve Mohr's place has been there for over twenty-five years.
 Mohr's vast knowedge of antiques, coupled with an excellent eye for spotting unusual and interesting collectible pieces, guarantees a fun experience to anyone who goes there.

 "In addition to offering unique collectibles, More & More Antiques has wonderful items for the home, especially for the various holidays.
 The way in which the shop's owner, Steve Mohr, displays them is magical!
 I confess that his talent in positioning the whimsical figurines (which he sells during the various holiday seasons) has inspired a number of the "stories" that I've written for hometalk.